Orion-Crypto/SaturnIntegration/README.md

+[DEPRECATED]

+This repository is deprecated.
+For all new NFT Projects, please use the [Saturn V2 Integration Repository](https://github.com/Orion-Crypto/Saturn-V2-Integration)

 # Saturn API Documentation Example

 This repository is for the Cardano Saturn NFT documentation example.
 This example will go through a simple 1 - click multisig mint.